Torrey C. Brown Rail Trail

-The TCB makes up a segment of the East Coast Greenway, a 3,000 mile long system of trails connecting Maine to Florida.
+The trail is 10 ft wide with a stone dust surface.
+The majority of the trail runs along the Gunpowder River and Beetree Run.
+TCB makes up a segment of the East Coast Greenway, a 3,000 mile long system of trails connecting Maine to Florida.

 Historical development

 Historical significance

 The Northern Central Railway, built in 1832, ran between Baltimore, Maryland, and Sunbury, Pennsylvania, and was one of the oldest rail lines in the country.
 The railway serviced the growing Baltimore, York and Harrisburg industries, had 46 stops, 22 of which were in Maryland, and operated for 140 years.
 It carried passengers, people vacationing at Bentley Springs, and freight between Baltimore and York or Harrisburg, Pennsylvania.
 During the Civil War, the Pennsylvania Railroad-controlled Northern Central served as a major transportation route for supplies, food, clothing, and material, as well as troops heading to the South from Camp Curtin and other Northern military training stations.

-Already in financial trouble, the NCR ceased operations between Cockeysville and York in 1972 after Hurricane Agnes battered its bridges.
-The old bed, which was converted to a rail-trail in 1984, can still be seen today.
-Historical markers can be found along the trail such as the Monkton Train Station that underwent renovations and is now serving as a museum, gift shop, and ranger station.
+Already in financial trouble, the NCR ceased operations between Cockeysville and York in 1972 after Hurricane Agnes caused extensive damage to its infrastructure.
+The Penn Central then petitioned the Interstate Commerce Commission to allow it to abandon the railroad south of York; the Maryland section of the abandoned line was purchased by Baltimore County in the mid-1970s.

+The former railroad bed, was converted to a rail trail in 1984.
+Historical markers can be found along the trail, such as the former Monkton station, which now serves as a museum, gift shop, and ranger station.

 History and evolution

-In the early 1980s when it was proposed to place the hike and bike trail in the place of the train tracks, a contentious battle raged between property owners and the state.
+In the early 1980s when it was proposed to place the trail in the place of the train tracks, a contentious battle raged between property owners and the state.
 The owners contended that the property was taken under eminent domain for the purpose of train tracks, and that once the property was no longer to be used for a train the property rights should revert to the previous land owners.

 The state prevailed in its fight for the property and the Maryland Department of Natural Resources converted the corridor into a trail which opened to the public in 1984.
 The trail is used by hundreds of people daily by bicycle, foot and horse.
-The trail also provides access to the Gunpowder River and Loch Raven watershed for boating and fishing.
-In honor of Dr. Torrey C. Brown's unconditional support for the trail, it was renamed the Torrey C. Brown Rail Trail, after the third Secretary of the Maryland Department of Natural Resources, in 2007.
+The trail also provides access to the Gunpowder River and Loch Raven watershed.
+In honor of Natural Resources Secretary Torrey C. Brown's support for the trail, it was renamed the Torrey C. Brown Rail Trail in 2007.

 Trail development

 Design and construction

-The majority of the trail’s nearly 20 miles is 10 feet wide with a smooth surface of crushed limestone.
+The majority of the trail is 10 feet wide with a smooth surface of crushed limestone.
 The trail is wheel-chair accessible.
-Mile 0 of the Trail is located just off Maryland Route 145 (Ashland Road), where the road's name changes to Paper Mill Road, in a small subdivision, where there is a small parking lot.
+Mile 0 of the Trail is located just off Maryland Route 145 (Ashland Road).
 A larger parking lot is located less than a mile north of Mile 0 on Paper Mill Road, and additional parking lots exist along the length of the trail.

 Warning signals, mileage markers, signals, and railroad signs are placed throughout the trail to warn and ensure the safety of trail goers.